Our Story

 Hello!
 I’m Lisa Hovis, and I own and run PhotoSynthesis.
 I’m a digital designer and photographer, and my shop wouldn’t exist without the help of my amazing staff.
 I’m beyond grateful for their passion to help the people who walk through our door find special ways to preserve their stories.

 In Dijon, the city I called home for almost two years, I discovered a passion for documenting the beauty and history of Dijon through photos.
-I shared my photography and stories via a website I created in Dijon after meeting and learning from an American student in Dijon, J.P, who knew how to create and maintain websites.
-Armed with a quick lesson in Dreamweaver and HTML, I started lisasdotcom.com.
+I shared my photography and stories via a website I created in Dijon after meeting and learning from an American student in Dijon, J.P.
+J.P knew how to create and maintain websites and gave me a quick lesson in Dreamweaver and HTML, and I started lisasdotcom.com.
 Originally it was a way to keep in touch with family back home.
 But the site grew to be a simple travel website for people traveling to Dijon wondering what to do, what to see, and where to stay.
 I maintained the site through about 2007, eventually taking it down in 2014.

 Wanting to manipulate the images I took while spending hours walking around Dijon, I taught myself Photoshop so I could digitally restore photos and create unique story collages.
 I also began using my old and new family photos to create visual memory collages of my family.
 I loved this work, and knew I wanted to create an online business focused on photos and imagery.

-I founded Chouette Design Group in 2001 shortly after returning from France.
+I founded Chouette Design Group in 2001 shortly after returning to Atlanta, GA from France.
 Inspired to create my first online business using this new passion for photo manipulation and photography, I developed several simple websites selling things I designed and printed: custom photo pop art, custom photo collages, & more.
 After posting a birth announcement I designed from digital photos I took after a friend had a baby, I added this service to my photo design lineup.
 Orders started coming in from around the country.
 I found my online niche!
-At that time I was among three women with home-based internet businesses who seemed to be the founders of the digital photo announcement industry.
+At that time I was among three women-owned home-based internet businesses who founded the new digital photo announcement industry.
 I worked tirelessly to maintain my top-10 organic Google listing under the ‘photo birth announcement’ search.
 It was a fun challenge.

 Despite new companies who would steal my designs and sell them as their own (even taking entire web pages!) my custom birth announcements took off.
-By the time I moved to Ames in 2007, I was printing tens of thousands of photo cards and announcements each year.
+By the time I moved to Ames from Atlanta in 2007, I was printing tens of thousands of photo cards and announcements each year.
 My search for a new photo printer in the Ames area led me to Walden Photo, a family-owned photo printing/camera business established in Ames in 1969.
-When Walden closed on the last day of 2008, I purchased the equipment and building to create my own vision for a creative photo store.
+As their biggest customer at that time, when Walden closed on the last day of 2008, my dad helped me negotiate the purchase of their equipment and building to create my own vision for a creative photo store.
 PhotoSynthesis opened during the recession on January 5, 2009, just one week after Walden closed.